MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-4-create-dashboard.md

 > [!NOTE]
 > This tutorial is part of a series.
 For the previous section, see: [Tutorial part 3: Query streaming data in a KQL queryset](tutorial-3-query-data.md).

-In this part of the tutorial, learn how to create a Real-Time dashboard in Real-Time Intelligence.
-You create a Kusto Query language (KQL) query, create a Real-Time dashboard, add a new tile to the dashboard, and explore the data visually by adding an aggregation.
+In this part of the tutorial, you learn how to create a Real-Time dashboard in Real-Time Intelligence.
+You create a Kusto Query Language (KQL) query, create a Real-Time dashboard, add a new tile to the dashboard, and explore the data visually by adding an aggregation.

 ## Create a Real-Time dashboard